-This chapter is vaguely relevant to Section G5(i) of the 2017 CICM Primary Syllabus, which expects the exam candidate to describe the role of the vasomotor centre and the autonomic nervous system in the regulation of cardiac output and venous return".
+This chapter is no longer relevant to any Section of the 2023 CICM Primary Syllabus, whereas previously it referred to Section G5(i), "describe the role of the vasomotor centre and the autonomic nervous system in the regulation of cardiac output and venous return".
 The vasomotor centre is the star of this show, and any discussion of the autonomic nervous system inevitably leads to this central control organ.
 Fortunately, nobody has ever been asked for an in-depth exploration of this matter in any of the past papers, which means the time-poor exam candidate can easily ignore this section.
 A detailed understanding of central vasomotor control is not required to write "nucleus tractus solitarius" and "rostral ventrolateral medulla" in exam answers, invoking these names as magical incantations to ward against failure.

 - Medullary centres which control sinoatrial node rate and the tone of peripheral smooth muscle are described as "vasomotor" centres